voxpupuli/puppet-systemd/README.md

 }
 ```

 This requires puppetlabs-inifile, which is only a soft dependency in this module (you need to explicitly install it).
+Both parameters accept a string or an array.